Search

 Eligibility Notification

 A scholarship applicant receives written notification of the University’s decision.
 A student who is awarded a Webster University scholarship receives a contract that details the amount, eligibility requirements for the disbursement of funds and the conditions for renewal.
 Webster University scholarships apply to tuition only at the University and are not linked to a student’s major area of study.
+Funding such as the Federal Work Study and Federal Student Loans (if eligible) must be accepted by the student within the Financial Aid Portal located within Connections.

 Academic Scholarship Renewal